Convex-Dev/convex.cljc/module/cvm/doc/API.md

 ```

+Returns the exception attached to the CVM (or nil).

    The CVM enters in exceptional state in case of error or particular patterns such as
    halting or doing a rollback.

-   Returns the current exception or nil if `ctx` is not in such a state meaning that [`result`](#convex.cvm/result)
-   can be safely used.
+   A nil result means [`result`](#convex.cvm/result) can be safely used on this context.

    An exception code can be provided as a filter, meaning that even if an exception occured, this
    functions will return nil unless that exception has the given `code`.